 A presentation of pain while swallowing defines odynophagia, which suggests active mucosal inflammation and ulceration in the esophagus.
-Odynophagia is communicated with pill-induced damage, infection, or cause tion, and is less commonly caused by GERD or estimated cancer.
-Upper endoscopy with biopsies is the most appeared diagnostic test to determine the degree of inflator and underlying cause.
+Odynophagia is commonly associated with pill-induced damage, infection, or caustic ingestion, and is less commonly caused by GERD or esophageal cancer.
+Upper endoscopy with biopsies is the most appropriate diagnostic test to determine the degree of inflammation and underlying cause.

 FIGURE 1.
-Barium esophagram showing a Schatzki ring, a subsypediting located at the squamocolumnar junction and a common cause of the
+Barium esophagram showing a Schatzki ring, a subtype of esophageal ring located at the squamocolumnar junction and a common cause of dysphagia.